Comments:

 Hello:

-take me a great deal of time to even begin to absorb the vast amount
+will take me a great deal of time to even begin to absorb the vast

-of information you have organized, but I look forward to doing so.
+amount of information you have organized, but I look forward to

+doing so.
+I particularly like that you seem to have combined a great

+flavor and context, as well as data very specific to one's own

+research.
+The balance is very helpful, especially to those of us

+looking for families in regions of which we have little knowledge.
 I

-particularly like that you seem to have combined a great deal of

-context, as well as data very specific to one's own research.
-The

-balance is very helpful, especially to those of us looking for

-families in regions of which we have little knowledge.
-I look forward

-to reading and learning more from your site.
-You have really done a
+look forward to reading and learning more from your site.
+You have

-fantastic job combining much useful information with attractive and
+really done a fantastic job combining much useful information with

 11 May